SeLite/SeLite.github.io/DevelopmentTools.md

 Find these in Firefox menu Tools > Web Developer > Browser Console (shortcut `Ctrl+Shift+J`) and Browser Toolbox (formerly Browser Debugger; since Firefox 39 it has a shortcut `Ctrl+Alt+Shift+I`).
 If you start `firefox` binary from a shell on Linux, messages from Browser Console also show up in that shell.
 You can also start `firefox.exe` or `firefox` binary with Browser Console and/or Browser Toolbox by passing parameters `-jsconsole` or `-jsdebugger` (as per [command line options](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options)).

-In Browser Console, 'JS' tab/dropdown has level 'Warnings'.
+In Browser Console, JS tab/dropdown has level Warnings.
 Name of that level is confusing.
-Undefined variables in strict mode and some syntax errors generate messages at visible only 'Warnings' level (or more detailed), but they halt execution of the script anyway.
-So if things don't add up, include 'Warnings' level.
+Undefined variables in strict mode and some syntax errors generate messages at visible only Warnings level (or more detailed), but they halt execution of the script anyway.
+So if things don't add up, include Warnings level.

 ### Logging ###
 Don't use `alert(message)` since it's disruptive.
 Also, it's not available in Javascript code modules.